 Other developments and experiments with tanpuras have taken place.
 The Australian Jon Barlow developed a tanpura that has aimed to streamline the total shape of the traditional tanpura.
 He does this by using the total instrument as the sound box itself, therefore doing away with the necessity of having a bulky and delicate gourd.
 At the same time he designed a system whereby the strings keep their full length, which gives a better quality sound.
 The total length of the tanpura is shorter than the traditional designed instrument.

-One uncommon type of tanpura I came across has two gourds, two bridges and some sympathetic strings, all for the purpose of enhancing the volume, resonation and general sound.
-In theory, not a bad idea.
-In practice, no real improvement on the traditional style tanpura.
+One uncommon type of tanpura I came across, the kinnara, (see photos).
+It has two gourds, two bridges and some sympathetic strings, all for the purpose of enhancing the volume, resonation and general sound.
 The same applies to the double necked tanpura.

 Of course we should mention the electronic tanpuras.
 They are widely used and are perfect for practice purposes.
 I have come across various types, but only a few have a very good sound.
 However, the electronic tanpuras are practical, but lack the sheer beauty and depth of sound of their real acoustic counterparts.